 We focus on “inflection point” funding within a venture philanthropy framework.
 We closely consider specific obstacles that keep underserved youth from realizing their full potential, and then we identify key junctures, or inflection points, where our grants might change the course of their lives.
 From there, we look for innovative programs, partnerships, and solutions that address those junctures, and are grounded in positive, long-term outcomes, dividing our giving into four main categories described below.

 We fund approaches that have the potential for wide application but have not reached a scale broad enough to attract investment by larger private foundations or government.
-We view funding as catalytic when our dollars can have an impact exponentially greater than the projected results of any one or more years of funding.

 We promote collaborations between foundations, not-for-profits, for-profits, and the public sector that may have overlapping approaches, goals, or skill sets in the areas of education, job skills, and innovative revenue models.

 We define specific challenges that have attainable solutions and then encourage creative problem solvers to test those solutions, which often address barriers to equal opportunity that have been overlooked or under-appreciated.